 A: Having a helmet that has a good fit is as important as wearing a helmet.
 For this, you should try out different sizes to opt for the most comfortable one.
 To check if the helmet in question is of the correct size, you could buckle the strap and then bring the lower back of the helmet forward and the front brow region of the helmet to the back to see if it is too loose or tight.
 Leave a helmet on for 10 minutes to check for any discomfort.

 Q: What should I do to maintain the motorcycle helmet?

 A: When the helmet is not in use, never keep the product in a place that damages the inner lining of the helmet.
 For instance, it should be kept away from the motorcycle mirror.
 To maintain it, you could use mild soap water for cleaning the outside and the inner lining of it.
 Also, keep in mind never to use any chemical detergent on the product or use any paints on it.

 Q: Why should you wear Snell certified helmets?

 A: Snell certifications require a set of levels to ensure the protective performance of the helmet.
 The headgears that meet the criteria of Snell certifications are the best in their standards working towards protecting you and saving your life.

 Q: How do I know if a particular helmet is Snell certified or not?

 A: There are two labels available for Snell helmets.
-Firstly, there is an adhesive label which is used somewhere on the insides of the helmet.
-Secondly, there can also be a cloth type helmet that is usually sewn on to the chin strap.
+Firstly, there is an adhesive label that is used somewhere on the insides of the helmet.
+Secondly, there can also be a cloth-type helmet that is usually sewn onto the chin strap.
 Your helmet is Snell certified only if you find one of these two labels on the model.
 If not, then irrespective of the claims, the helmet does not meet the criteria.